 It’s this idea that there is something about you that’s not fixable—that’s broken and doesn’t work.

-That you are never going to have that vibrant sexual life—the orgasms, the pleasure, the feeling of desire and of being desired—that others have.
+That you are never going to have that vibrant sexual life.
+The orgasms, the pleasure, the feeling of desire and of being desired—that others have.

 It breaks my heart every time I hear a woman say she’s broken.